richefeu/rockable/README.md

 * **Jean-Yves Delenne** (IATE, INRAE): mechanical/biological modelling
 * **Saeid Nezamabadi** (LMGC, UM2): Non Smooth Discrete Element Method (NS-DEM)
 * **Patrick Mutabaruka** (Ifremer): coupling with Lattice Boltzmann Method (LBM)

-## Features

-* **Particle Shapes:** the code uses only one 3D shape: sphero-polyhedra or R-shapes.
-These shapes can be non-convex (with holes if necessary) and have rounded edges and corners (uniform radius per shape).
-Some other shapes are currently considered for special boundary shapes (sphere, cylinder…) and specifique loadings.

-* **Boundary Conditions:** any rigid element can be used to apply boundary conditions.
-It is possible to impose velocity, force, or moment component by component.
-Some predefined systems with servo-control are also available for complex loading conditions (e.g., loading cycles or controlled pressure).

-* **Parallel Computation:** currently, an OpenMP optimization using compilation flags has been implemented.

 ## How to install